ubermag/devtools/README.md

 conda activate ubermagdev
 ```

-We use `conda` for this step because simplifies the installation of `OOMMF`.
-(If
+We use `conda` for this step because it simplifies the installation of `OOMMF`.
-you don't have `conda` we suggest you install
+(If you don't have `conda` we suggest you install
 [`miniconda`](https://docs.conda.io/en/latest/miniconda.html).)
 We use Python
 version 3.8 as this is the oldest version that `ubermag` currently supports.